How to Grow Veronicas: The Complete Veronica (Speedwell) Flower Guide

 Print Friendly and PDF

-Veronica, also called speedwell, is a carefree and easy-to-grow perennial with vertical or ground cover forms and blooms of purple, blue, pink, or white.
+Veronica, also called speedwell, is a carefree and easy-to-grow perennial flower with vertical or ground cover forms and blooms of purple, blue, pink, or white.
 Learn how to plant, grow, and care for lovely Veronicas.

 About Veronicas